spotify/dh-virtualenv/doc/usage.rst

    to parse ``setup.py``, and can be provided multiple times to pass multiple packages for pre-install.

+.. option:: --postinstall <package>

+    Package to install after processing the requirements.
+This flag can be used to provide a package that is installed by ``pip``.
+    This is useful when additional ``pip`` commands are needed to install a package (e.g. ``--install-option``), which would otherwise cause packages in the requirements to not use wheel builds.

 .. option:: --extras <name>

    .. versionadded:: 1.1